farookphuket/simple_arch/README.md

 # Install Arch Linux Farook's way
-> install arck linux is not easy but it is not either difficult so please
+> install arch linux is not easy but it is not either difficult so please
 > check this video! it's maybe can help you some.
 > good luck